Synthird/Negate-decimal/README.md

 # Negate decimal

 Methods that convert positive decimals into negative decimals.
+They also convert negative decimals into positive decimals.

 ```Java
 NegateDecimal negateDecimal = new NegateDecimal(); // One way of getting the negateDecimal class.